Intilery/intilery.github.io/docs/tag/marketing_prefs_hosting.md

 If a custom version of this page is required, it can be self-hosted.

 # What the page will need to do
- * Retrieve marketing preferences for the customer using a http GET
+ * Retrieve marketing preferences for the customer from the Intilery endpoint
- * Render a list of channels and subscription categories on the page
- * Update the marketing preferences for the customer by building a new preferences object and performing a http POST
+ * Update the marketing preferences for the customer by building a new preferences object and POSTing to our endpoint

 ## Page URL
 The default page is hosted at: